Emosapien

 Section 2: Presenting concern

 The client’s reason for seeking treatment, in their own words where possible.
-This section sets the diagnostic frame for everything that follows.
+This section sets the diagnostic frame for everything that follows, and the way you ask shapes what you get: the intake questions for therapy guide covers the continuity-first questions that elicit a presenting concern a client recognises rather than a checklist they endure.

 What it earns: the presenting concern in the client’s words supports the diagnostic justification later in the assessment and shows the treatment goal flows from what the client actually wants.
 Direct quotes are stronger than paraphrase because they document the client’s framing rather than the clinician’s.